mngatewood/MichaelGatewood_Prework.md/Technical Prework.md

 ## DAY 6

 ### Chapter 3
-1. Entering `SayHello` in the console returns the function, while entereing `SayHello()` returns the result of the function.
+1. Entering `SayHello` in the console returns the function, while entering `SayHello()` returns the result of the function.
 2. The keyword return is used to determine the value the function returns.
 3. Parameters are values that are specified by the caller of the function.
 4. The naming convention for functions is the same as for variables.